Bandie/grub2-signing-extension/README.md

 `# gpg --export -o ~/pubkey`

-Next step, `mount /boot` and (re)install GRUB2 with the following arguments:
+Next step, `mount /boot` and (re)install GRUB2.
+You need to install the public key into the core and instruct to load the modules `gcry_sha256` `gcry_dsa` and `gcry_rsa` at start.
+So you need the following arguments to install it this way

 `grub2-install /dev/sda -k /root/pubkey --modules="gcry_sha256 gcry_dsa gcry_rsa"`